OCR-D/ocrd-website/site/en/models.md

-Since Tesseract only supports model lookup in a single directory, and we want to share the tessdata directory with the standalone CLI, ocrd_tesserocr resources must be stored the `module` location.
+Since Tesseract only supports model lookup in a single directory, and we want to share the tessdata directory with the standalone CLI, ocrd_tesserocr resources must be stored in the `module` location.
 If the default path of that location is not the place you want to use for Tesseract models, then either recompile Tesseract with the `tessdata` path you had in mind, or use the `TESSDATA_PREFIX` environment variable to override the `module` location at runtime.